Gas Act 1986

 The Gas Act 1986 (c.
-44) created the framework for privatisation of the gas supply industry in Great Britain.
+44) is an act of the Parliament of the United Kingdom that created the framework for privatisation of the gas supply industry in Great Britain.
 The legislation replaced the British Gas Corporation (government or state ownership) with British Gas plc (private ownership).
 The Act also established a licensing regime, a Gas Consumers’ Council, and a regulator for the industry called the Office of Gas Supply (OFGAS).

 Background

 The liberalisation and privatisation of the energy markets in the United Kingdom began under the tenure of Margaret Thatcher’s Conservative Government in the 1980s.
 This has been called the Thatcher-Lawson agenda, due to the key role of Nigel Lawson, the Chancellor of the Exchequer (1983–89) in the Thatcher ministry.
 There was a perceived need to reduce the inefficient state control of the energy sector and to introduce a market-oriented system through privatisation.
 Access to the energy market would be given to more organisations, improving competition and reducing prices for the consumer.